Atlas975/Notes/ContinuousMath/Catalan_numbers.md

 - Results in the number of ways to order n items in r ways

 ## Combinations
-- The number of combinations can be represented by the formula:

 > $$\mathcal{C(n,r)} = \frac{n!}{r!(n-r)!}$$
 $$ n = \text{total number of objects in the set}$$